SGA Constitution

 Section 3.
 Qualifications

-A. A Candidate must maintain a cumulative Embry-Riddle grade point average of 2.25 or better.
+A. Maintain a cumulative Embry-Riddle grade point average of 2.5 or better.

 Section 4.
 Functions and Powers of the Representative Council